dvillas28/chip8/README.md

 - [SDL graphics library tutorial](https://lazyfoo.net/tutorials/SDL/index.php#Hello%20SDL).
 On how to create a basic window.

 - [Test files](https://github.com/Timendus/chip8-test-suite).
-For testing the emulator.
+Test files to check the behaviour of the emulator.